 Since it is not possible to be consistent with every activity, all the time, I will strategically select what to work on at any one time.
 If becoming consistent in one behavior upsets my consistency in another, I will compare the value of the two activities to my other activities and reconsider which activities are worth my consistent effort.
 If I am incorporating new activities that need to be done consistently, I will put them in JV Life Tracker, gradually building consistency as I see their value and master them.

 Timeliness starts with being prompt for every commitment, including commitments to myself.
 Instead of being just on time, I try to be about 10 minutes early.
 This may involve working backwards to clear a time window in which I can get ready for the commitment, physically, mentally, and spiritually.
 My goal is to always be at the right place at the right time.

 I cultivate joy when I feel a good feeling in my brain, breast, and spine, and I am in agreement with what the Lord knows will lead me to my destiny.
-I maintain a two-way prayer in my heart to guide me into doing the Lord’s will.
+I maintain a prayer in my heart to guide me into doing the Lord’s will.